Having trouble with your Bulk Imports and don’t want to read the docs?

 - The good news is that this cheat sheet can help you started on the right foot.
-We also have a training video for submitting bulk imports in Wildbook if you’re more of a visual learner.
+We also have a training series for submitting bulk imports in Wildbook and Codex.

 - The bad news is that you still technically have to read the docs (Wildbook | Codex).
 We wouldn’t have written it if it wasn’t important.

 What is a Bulk Import?

 A quick way to get your encounters and associated data into Wildbook or Codex using your images, and a carefully constructed .xslx file for Wildbook or copying the list of accepted fields from Codex into your spreadsheet.

 Bulk Import in Wildbook is a beta feature.
 As a result, sometimes things might not work as expected.
 These tips will help reduce the likelihood of problems occurring.